wp-plugins/wp-gpx-maps/readme.txt

 1. nggalleries: NextGen Gallery id or a list of Galleries id separated by a comma
 1. ngimages: NextGen Image id or a list of Images id separated by a comma
 1. dtoffset: the difference (in seconds) between your gpx tool date and your camera date
-1. zoomonscrollwheel: zoom on map when mouse scroll wheel
+1. zoomonscrollwheel: zoom on map when mouse scroll wheel (default is FALSE)
-1. download: Allow users to download your GPX file
+1. download: Allow users to download your GPX file (default is FALSE)
 1. skipcache: Do not use cache.
 If TRUE might be very slow (default is FALSE)
 1. summary: Print summary details of your GPX (default is FALSE)
 1. summarytotlen: Print Total distance in summary table (default is FALSE)